axvr/axvr.io/email/index.md

 # Email Address

-To avoid spam, I have intentionally obfuscated my email address using various methods, you can pick whichever of the following methods you would rather use to reverse the obfuscation.
+To avoid spam, I have intentionally obfuscated my email address using various techniques, you can pick whichever of the following methods you would rather use to reverse the obfuscation.

 ## The Interesting Methods